 9. Empower others in their own domains

-One reason people are clamoring to chime in during the product planning process is because they believe they are bright, intelligent, and creative and therefore have something worthwhile to offer.
+One reason people are clamoring to chime in during the product planning process is that they believe they are bright, intelligent, and creative and therefore have something worthwhile to offer.
 This is actually often true.
 And you want to make sure they feel empowered to share their feedback so you continue to receive their insight.
 But, rather than saying “yes” to every request someone makes, focus in on where their input is the most valuable.

 Cede control to others when they’re the experts.
-“Great development teams, are given a brief of the key design targets, an outline and then given the freedom to create the best possible product that fulfils this brief,” says Rory Percival on Product Coalition, “They should be empowered to create the desired product outcomes, but in the way they envisage.
+“Great development teams, are given a brief of the key design targets, an outline and then given the freedom to create the best possible product that fulfills this brief,” says Rory Percival on Product Coalition, “They should be empowered to create the desired product outcomes, but in the way they envisage.
 This allows creativity to flow, unconstrained.”

-When everyone believes they’re being deferred to in the realms where they’re best suited to call the shots they’ll be less likely to intercede in places where others are clearly more fit to make decisions.
+When everyone believes they’re being referred to in the realms where they’re best suited to call the shots they’ll be less likely to intercede in places where others are clearly more fit to make decisions.

-10. Stroke egos while limiting scope
+10. Stroke egos while limiting the scope

 The product design process benefits from the feedback of various stakeholders and colleagues, but only when it is appropriate and relevant.
 You can do this by framing the scope of their input before they even open their mouths.